brbza/weather_balloon_miner/README.md

 ```

 where options are used to select the desired output units, as:
-- -d: distance unit [ kelvin | celsius | fahrenheit ]
+- -d: distance unit [ meters | kilometers | miles ]
-- -t: temperature unit [ meters | kilometers | miles ]
+- -t: temperature unit [ kelvin | celsius | fahrenheit ]

-If no optios are supplied, defaults are kevin and meters.
+If no options are supplied, defaults are kevin and meters.

 ## Additional files on the repository